Azure/cortana-intelligence-customer360/README.md

 This solution contains materials to help both technical and business audiences understand the solution.
 All components are can be deployed and built on [Azure][4].

 ## Business Audiences
 In this repository you will find a folder called [**Solution Overview for Business Audiences**][1].
-This folder contains a PowerPoint deck that covers the benefits of using this solution and the ways that Customer Profile Enrichment can help businesses better understand and focus on their customers' need.
+This folder contains a PowerPoint deck that covers the benefits of using this solution and the ways that customer profile enrichment can help businesses better understand and focus on their customers' need.

 For more information on how to tailor Cortana Intelligence to your needs [connect with one of our partners][2].